AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/web-banner-ad.md

 ---
 # Banner ad variations in Photoshop

 Learn how to use Generative Fill, powered by Adobe Firefly, in Adobe Photoshop to accelerate web ad banner creation.
-This tutorial uses [Photoshop Beta (24.6.0+)](https://helpx.adobe.com/x-productkb/global/creative-cloud-beta.html).

 <br>&nbsp;